joy-prime/joy-types/README.md

 Joy' types are also Joy' values and can be freely manipulated at runtime.

 Because types are values, types themselves have classes and types.
 Each Joy' class has an associated "metatype", which is the type of that class' types.
+A metatype's class is referred to as a "metaclass" when that helps keep things straight in prose.

 A class can have one or more "interfaces", which are "interface implementations" of "interface types".
-An interface type specifies a set of Clojure symbols that refer to specially declared functions: the "methods" of the interface.
-Each method takes an instance of the interface type as its first parameter and can be invoked directly by client code.
-An interface implementation is a map from method symbol to functions that implement the method for that class.
+An interface type is a member of `::joy/Interface` and specifies a set of Clojure symbols that refer to specially declared functions: the "methods" of the interface.
+Following the approach used by Clojure spec for specifying maps, a `::joy/Interface` does *not* directly specify the types of its methods.
+Rather, a given (namespaced) method symbol always has the same function type, which is available in the method's metadata.
+The same method symbol can be used in multiple interfaces.

+Each method takes an "instance" of the interface type as its first parameter and can be invoked directly by client code.
+(To be precise, the phrase "instance of an interface type" means a value that is a member of the interface type.)

+An interface implementation is a map from method symbols to method implementation functions.
+This is used when defining a class; it is *not* used by clients of the interface.
+Rather, a client directly invokes a method, which dispatches on the class of the first argument to the appropriate implementation function.

+Every Clojure value is a Joy' value.
+A Clojure programmer would prefer that we simply refer to these as "Clojure values" in this documentation, but here we show a slight bias toward Joy' programmers.
+Some Clojure values, such as functions, maps, and sequences, have rich class and type descriptions in the Joy' type system.
+When a Clojure value does not have such a rich Joy' description, its Joy' class name is mechanically derived from its Java class name: `org.foo.BarBaz` becomes `:org.foo/BarBaz`.

 ## Class Definitions